rimuz/smudge/docs/lang.md

 #### Why UTF-8?
 And why now UTF-16, UTF-32, UCS-2 or other encondings?
-I've chosen UTF-8 because of its total compatibility with ASCII and because it's the cheaper in terms of memory: as I said, strings that use **only** or **mostly** ASCII will be up to twice longer in UTF-16 (and up to four times longer in UTF-32).
+I've chosen UTF-8 because of its total compatibility with ASCII and because it's the cheapest in terms of memory: as I said, strings that use **only** or **mostly** ASCII will be up to twice longer in UTF-16 (and up to four times longer in UTF-32).
 Also:
 - Java and .NET use UTF-16